Teak Application

 Reseal

-Wash with soap and water and reseal with Starbrite teak sealer as directed.
+Wash with soap and water then clean with Alcohol and reseal with semco-teak-sealer teak sealer as directed.

 Remove old sealer and reseal.